sailshq/waterline-compile-statement-docs-circa-2017/docs/overview.md

 ## Overview

-Waterline queries are self contained dictionaries that contain all the information needed to perform a query.
+Waterline statements are self contained dictionaries that contain all the information needed to perform a query.
 They are database independent and can be run on either a SQL database such as MySQL or PostgreSQL or on a NoSQL database such as MongoDB.

 #### Queries